iomega/paired-data-form/README.md

 * PORT, http port application is running on.
 Default is 8443.
 * SHARED_TOKEN, token required to login to review area.
 * ZENODO_ACCESS_TOKEN, Zenodo access token  used for uploading database to Zenodo.
 * ZENODO_DEPOSITION_ID, Zenodo deposition identifier used for uploading database to Zenodo.
+Set to -1 to disable scheduled uploading.

 The environment variables can be set in the terminal or be put in a `.env` file.